Florida Handyman License: Everything You Need to Know

 To do more comprehensive home improvement work, you will need a contractor license.

-For a certified contractor license, you need to pay $249 when applying between May 1st of an even year and August 31st of an odd year.
+, you need to pay $249 when applying between May 1st of an even year and August 31st of an odd year.
 (The fee is prorated to $149 when applying between September 1st of an odd year and April 30th of an even year.)

-For a registered contractor license, you need to pay $309 when applying between May 1st of an odd year and August 31st of an even year.
+, you need to pay $309 when applying between May 1st of an odd year and August 31st of an even year.
 (The fee is prorated to $209 when applying between September 1st of an even year and April 30th of an odd year.)

 Becoming a handyman in Florida doesn't require overcoming many barriers.
 Being at least 18 years old, having a high school diploma, and knowledge of home service work will help you enter the career.